walnuthq/walnut/README.md

 ## Custom Deployments

-### Hosting
+### Hosting & Custom Work

-If you need support for any EVM-compatible chain or custom work, we can help.
+If you need integration for EVM or other chains, hosting, or any customizations, we can help.
 Our team has built and hosted debuggers, explorers, and other utilities for years.
 We're happy to set up a custom stack to fit your needs.

 Click below or reach out on support@walnut.dev to get in touch.